-The year 2022 was a significant year concerning cyber-attacks.
-Though some of the cybersecurity trends will be carried over to next year, let’s have a look at the emerging trends in cybersecurity in 2022.
+The year 2023 was a significant year concerning cyber-attacks.
+Though some of the cybersecurity trends will be carried over to the next year, let’s have a look at the emerging trends in cybersecurity in 2023.

-Information authentication, data integration, cloud protection, automation, machine learning, and artificial intelligence are the top 10 cybersecurity trends in 2022.
+Information authentication, data integration, cloud protection, automation, machine learning, and artificial intelligence are the top 10 cybersecurity trends in 2023.
 The continuous change in cybersecurity trends comes with increased incidences of hacks, data breaches, and insider threats.
-Mitigating these vulnerabilities is not a big issue if you have a piece of proper knowledge in the field of Cyber Security.
+Mitigating these vulnerabilities is not a big issue if you have a piece of proper knowledge in the field of cybersecurity.
 A well-curated Cyber Security course will help you be a master in this digital world.

 1. Phishing Attacks